apache/incubator-brooklyn/brooklyn-docs/guide/start/managing.md

 To list the entities of the application you can use the `entity` or `ent` command:

 {% highlight bash %}
-$ br app Tomcat entity
+$ br application Tomcat entity
 {% endhighlight %}
 <pre>
 Id         Name                Type